-On February 11 at 7 p.m.
-ET/PT, Oxygen will premiere a one-hour true crime special “Killing Versace: The Hunt For A Serial Killer.”
-The special will take another look at the manhunt of Gianni Versace’s killer Andrew Cunanan.
-It features revisited and some new expert insider interviews.
+Oxygen's one-hour true crime special “Killing Versace: The Hunt For A Serial Killer" takes another look at the manhunt of Gianni Versace’s killer, Andrew Cunanan.

 Andrew Cunanan was a serial killer who killed at least five people during a three-month timespan in 1997.
 Cunanan, then 27, had a habit of seducing and conning older rich men and using their money.
 According to reports, some believe he was exchanging sex for housing and money.
 Vanity Fair described the serial killer as a talented liar with a genius-level IQ.